A Short Story about Pumpkin Cheesecake with Gingersnap Crust and Warm Bourbon Praline Sauce

-- Break up the gingersnap cookies your hands and place into a food processor.
+- Break up the gingersnap cookies in your hands and place them into a food processor.
 Add the sugar and pulse until a coarse cookie meal has formed.

-- Remove from the processor into a medium sized mixing bowl.
-Using your hands work the melted/softened butter into the ground cookies crumbs.
+- Remove from the processor into a medium-sized mixing bowl.
+Then, using your hands, work the melted/softened butter into the ground cookies crumbs.

 - Using your hands, press the cookie crumb crust into the springform pan.
-Work the crumbs to cover the bottom of the pan completely in a thin layer and freeze for 10 minutes.
-(If you desire a thicker crust use more.)
+Work the crumbs to cover the bottom of the pan entirely in a thin layer and freeze for 10 minutes.
+(If you desire a thicker crust, use more.)

-- After the bottom layer of the cheese cake crust has firmed up, add the remaining buttery cookie crumbs and work the mixture up the sides of the springform pan.
-Once everything is place take a spoon and evenly smooth out the bottom and sides of the crust to make a uniform thickness.
+- After the bottom layer of the cheesecake, the crust has firmed up, add the remaining buttery cookie crumbs and work the mixture up the sides of the springform pan.
+Take a spoon and evenly smooth out the bottom and sides of the crust to make a uniform thickness.
 Take your time here.
 Place the formed crust on a sheet pan.

 - Carefully place the springform pan (along with the sheet pan) in the freezer.
 Freeze for 15 minutes or until the crust is firm and set up.
 Reserve frozen until needed.